A Guide on How to Clean Silver Jewelry

 - Pat it dry with a soft cloth or microfiber towel.

-You can follow the above method using cornstarch as well.
+You can follow the above method for how to clean silver jewelry using cornstarch as well.
 Alternatively, you can also soak your sterling silver jewelry in a bowl of distilled white vinegar with a couple of tablespoons of baking soda dissolved in it.
 Let it soak for around 3 hours.

 How to Take Care of Your Silver Jewelry